Meadejo/finance_tracker/README.md

 # Tech
 - Coded in Python (Barring the requisite HTML/Jinja), with the following libraries:
   - Flask
   - SQLAlchemy
   - Flask-SQLAlchemy
   - Flask-WTF
   - Email-Validator
   - Flask-Migrate
   - Flask-Mail
   - Flask-Login
   - Flask-Moment

+# Licensing
+Honestly...
+I've not thought about it yet.
+I'll make some decisions on this when I have a functioning Alpha build.
+(Milestone 08)